dev-cafe/autocmake/doc/general/about.rst

 - Math libraries: BLAS, LAPACK

-Our other motivation for Autocmake was to make it easier for developers who do not know CMake to generate a CMake infrastructure within minutes by providing a higher-level entry point to CMake.
+Our other motivation for Autocmake was to make it easier for developers who do not know CMake to use CMake by providing a higher-level entry point to CMake.

 Autocmake is a chance to provide a well documented and tested set of CMake plug-ins.
 With this we wish to give also users of codes the opportunity to